OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 ### For contributors with a GitHub account

-This is made possible by the use of [All Contributors](https://allcontributors.org/) bot that allows you to add a contributor with a comment on Issue or pull request, without writing code.
-To do this you need to open an issue on this repository and write a command like `@all-contributors please add @<username> for <contributions>`.
-See the complete [documentation](https://allcontributors.org/docs/en/bot/usage) for more details.
+This is made possible by the use of the [All Contributors bot](https://allcontributors.org/docs/en/bot/overview), that enables adding a contributor with a comment on an issue or pull request, without writing code.
+To do this, open an issue on this repository and write a command like `@all-contributors please add @<username> for <contributions>`.

 ### For contributors who do not have a GitHub account